RithvikB1/APCS-Final-Project-2020/ColosseumGames/doc/README/README.txt

 Class List:
 [This section lists the Java classes that make up the program and very briefly describes what each represents.
 It’s totally fine to put this section in list format and not to use full sentences.]
+*Character Class - super class of hero class and enemy class, will contain similar features of heroes and enemies

+**Enemy Class extends Character - represents an enemy in the game, will be abstract

+***Harpy Class extends Enemy - will be a low-level enemy
+***Minotaur Class extends Enemy - will be a medium-level enemy
+***BigBoi Class extends Enemy - will be a high-level enemy
+***MiniBoss Class extends Enemy - will be a boss like enemy every few waves
-Character Class - super class of hero class and enemy class, will contain similar features of heroes and enemies Enemy Class extends Character - represents an enemy in the game Hero Class extends Character  - represents the heroes available in the game Menu Class: class to store all the menus in the game such as the menu when you open the game, when you die, or if you pause the game. (will store difficulty level-player chosen)
+***FinalBoss Class extends Enemy - will be the strongest enemy the player has to face

+**Hero Class extends Character  - represents the heroes available in the game

+*Screen Class: class to store all the menus and screens in the game such as the menu when you open the game, when you die, or if you pause the game. (will store difficulty level-player chosen)
-DrawingSurface: will decide when waves are implemented and will incorporate when the different menus will be implemented Wave Class: decides what Enemy objects go into the wave and how they behave, and enemy level/behavior will increase as waves increase
+*DrawingSurface: will decide when waves are implemented and will incorporate when the different menus will be implemented *Wave Class: decides what Enemy objects go into the wave and how they behave, and enemy level/behavior will increase as waves increase

 Credits:

 Aditya - DrawingSurface, ½ Wave, ½ Hero
 Richard - Character, ½ Wave, ½ Enemy
-Rithvik - Menu, ½ Enemy, ½ Hero
+Rithvik - Screen, ½ Enemy, ½ Hero

-Other Enemy classes: undecided
+All enemy classes will be subject to edits by everyone

 Outside libraries:
-Processing core and sound libraries
+Processing core and sound
+Smash 4 theme music